Early stages of a school property project

 - Conflict of interest management on school property procurements

 - Chapter 3.3.5 of the Financial Information for Schools Handbook

 To keep the project moving, you can delegate some of your board’s functions and powers for the project so that approvals can be done quickly, without having to wait for a full board meeting.

 You can delegate board functions to:

-- one or more trustees on the board
+- one or more board members

 - the principal or any other employee(s) or board office holder(s) at the school